AnyBody/anybody-tutorial/Making_things_move/lesson5.rst

 this:

 .. code-block:: AnyScriptDoc
+    :caption: LowerExtremity.main.any
+    :linenos:

     #include "../libdef.any"

+    // Enter and edit Trial Specific Data in this file:
+    #path MOCAP_TRIAL_SPECIFIC_DATA "Setup/TrialSpecificData_LowerExtremity.any"

+    // Enter and edit Subject-Spcific Data in this file:
+    #path MOCAP_SUBJECT_SPECIFIC_DATA "Setup/SubjectSpecificData.any"

     // Enter and edit Lab-Specific Data in this file:
     #path MOCAP_LAB_SPECIFIC_DATA "Setup/LabSpecificData.any"

-    // Enter and edit Subject-Spcific Data in this file:
-    #path MOCAP_SUBJECT_SPECIFIC_DATA "Setup/SubjectSpecificData.any"

-    // Enter and edit Trial Specific Data in this file:
-    #path MOCAP_TRIAL_SPECIFIC_DATA "Setup/TrialSpecificData.any"

     // Include the AnyMoCap Framwork
     #include "<ANYMOCAP_MODEL>"

-The model defines three section/files which must be customized. :file:`LabSpecificData.any`, :file:`SubjectSpecificData.any`, :file:`TrialSpecificData.any`.
+The model defines three section/files which must be customized.

+* :file:`LabSpecificData.any`
+* :file:`SubjectSpecificData.any`
+* :file:`TrialSpecificData.any`.

 Following this structure is not strictly necssary, but good practice.

-The final line ``#include "<ANYMOCAP_MODEL>``, includes the **AnyMocap** framework or base model.
+Finally, on line 13 we include the *AnyMocap* framework or base model.

-.. warning:: Don't change the base model (e.g. below ``#include "<ANYMOCAP_MODEL>"``).
-   It is not necessary, and the code is shared between all examples.
-Changes can break other examples, and make it difficult to update your models in the future.

 Now please load the model and open up a new Model View.
 You should see the following model: